-Rosenberg Stanmore and Castle continually updates itself by attending seminars, webinars and workshops.
+Rosenberg Stanmore and Castle continually update itself by attending seminars, webinars and workshops.

 We also conduct workshops for our clients and/or individuals who have amassed an audience pertaining to gaining knowledge for their personal financial freedom or to better cope with taxes.